OnTheGoSystems/toolset-cli/docs/toolset/relationships/migrate.md

 : If set, only the next state will be printed (or nothing if an error occurs).

 [\--complete]
 : Run the whole migration procedure, all steps from beginning to end.
+If combined with the --state argument, the migration will attempt to resume from the given state and continue until the end.

 [\--rollback]
 : Provided the old association table still exists, bring it back and set the database layer mode back to `version1`.